js-lee-AI/emotional-chatbot_gpt2/README.md

 # unsupervised-chatbot-GPT2
-fine-tuning GPT-2 and Implement text generation chatbot This project aims to develop emorable and emotional chatbot using transfer learning (fine tune GPT-2 345M).
+fine-tuning GPT-2 and Implement text generation chatbot This project aims to develop meorable and emotional chatbot using transfer learning (fine tune GPT-2 345M).
 You can find original code [here](https://github.com/openai/gpt-2).

+It is never designed for commercial purposes.

 ## Result
 ![1](./img/result.PNG)